 With the Dark Side Challenge about a month away, I’ve been keeping up with my training relatively well – only got sidelined with minor life-related issues twice so far, which isn’t too bad considering I never really stopped training after the Rebel Challenge in January.
 My weekly runs are hovering around the 11:00/mile pace and under, and even my long runs are strongly around 11:30ish.

 Aside from running all the miles, I’ve also branched out this training cycle, and have tried things I never did before.
-Namely, taking a Barre class with my sis-in-law Meredith.
+Namely, taking a Barre class.

 For those of you who haven’t tried this specific form of torture, it goes like this: you enter a small room lined with mirrors and a ballet barre with about 20 other women.
 A small, energetic woman then comes in, blasts music and starts barking orders that all the other women seem to already know, and you struggle – for the next 50 minutes – to keep up with these teeny tiny movements they’re doing with a tiny medicine ball, resistance bands, and a red yoga mat.
 You stand, you sit, you hover, you balance, you squat, you lunge, but here’s the kicker: all of these movements are done in TINY, TEENY INCREMENTS.
 At one point the instructor told us to “trace the outline of a quarter with your toes”.

 It doesn’t sound difficult, but I – and my fluttering, screaming thighs – assure you that it is extremely difficult.
-I specifically remember glancing over at Mere in the mirror at around the 15 minute mark, and we both looked like this guy at each other:
+I specifically remember glancing over at my friend in the mirror at around the 15 minute mark, and we both looked like this guy at each other:

 It was intense.